ResearchComputingServices/parallel-computing/_episodes/06-matlab-examples.md

 The Mandelbrot set is an example of a fractal, where a rough-edged geometric pattern repeats indefinitely as you zoom in.
 It is fun to look at, so it makes a good example.

 You can find 05/mandelbrot.m in the files that you downloaded.
 If you try running this now, you will see that it takes a while to compute all the points in a particular zoomed image on the Mandelbrot set.
 The set is then displayed, along with the time to compute.
+This code can be parallelized with a parfor, but a few fixes will need to be made.
+Can you figure out how to make a `parfor` version of mandelbrot.m?